The tropical shores of Playa Bacocho in Puerto Escondido are where the Pacific Ocean meets the Mexican state of Oaxaca.

 Puerto Escondido is a town popular with surfers, backpackers and digital nomads on the southern coast of Oaxaca in Mexico.

-From the neighbourhoods of Bacocho and Rinconada, the beach is a 15- to 25-minute walk away.
+From the neighbourhoods of Bacocho and Rinconada, the beach is an easy 15- to 25-minute walk away.
 Alternatively, you can take a taxi for around 30 pesos.
-For those staying in the Centro district, a taxi will be a good option to cover the 3 km distance compared with a 45-minute walk.

-From the eastern side of Puerto Escondido, you’ll need to take a taxi or a colectivo from Zicatela, Los Tamarindos or La Punta to Bacocho.
+However, from the eastern side of Puerto Escondido (Zicatela, Los Tamarindos or La Punta), you’ll definitely need to take a taxi or a colectivo to Bacocho.

-Alternatively, there is parking available at the beach for those with their own scooter or car.
+Alternatively, there’s parking available at the beach for those with their own scooter or car.

 > > > RELATED POST: Getting from Oaxaca to Puerto Escondido (All Transport Options)

-Do watch out for afternoon downpours during the rainy season months of June to October.
-But, don’t worry, these are often over within an hour.
+And afternoon downpours in the rainy season months of June to October can put a damper on things.
+Although these are often over within an hour.

 Many people visit the beach just to enjoy the beach itself.
 But, if you’re looking for some fun activities or different ways to just do nothing, check out the best of what Bacocho Beach has to offer…

 Looking for the best beaches in Oaxaca?
-This guide to the 17 Oaxaca beaches you have to visit on your next trip is perfect for you!
+This guide to the best Oaxaca beaches you have to visit on your next trip is perfect for you!

 With just two, relatively small beach clubs at Bacocho, you certainly don’t need to worry about this being a very touristy place.
 In fact, the beach is still very rustic and is lined with trees for as far as the eye can see.

-Additionally, from November to May, Beach Club Villasol hosts a free open-air cinema night every Wednesday at 7pm.
 With snacks and drinks available for purchase.
-You can check the film in advance on their Facebook page.
+You can check the film in advance on their Instagram page.

 Villa Sol Beach Club features two pools, tennis courts, a bar (for drinks and snacks), a restaurant, sun loungers, tables on the beach and provides towels.
-Prices were very reasonable for the location and exclusivity.
+Prices were very reasonable for the location and exclusivity, including a 2-for-1 happy hour.
 Arrive early in the day for the best choice of sun loungers.

 Given how rough the ocean can be, having a beach club swimming pool is a great way to keep cool.
 Highly recommend!